ericlesaquiles/joy-and-buffers-overflowing/README.md

 ##Requirements
 * Latest vagrant and virtualbox installation
+* Some C programming (If you are unfamiliar with C, don’t worry!
+The code example is very simple.)

 ##Authentiflow: Basic Buffer Overflow
 1. Run `vagrant up` and after provisioning, run `vagrant ssh` to enter the virtual machine.